Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Methods

 \subsubsection{Basic principle of CNN}

-{ Let us first introduce operations inside a convolutional neural network (CNN) \citep{LBBH1998}.
+Let us first introduce operations inside a convolutional neural network (CNN)~\cite{LBBH1998}.
 The CNN was originally developed in image recognition tasks.
-In particular, various efforts on CNN-based image classification can now be widely seen such as ResNet \citep{simonyan2014very}, GoogLeNet \citep{szegedy2015going}, and SENet \citep{hu2018squeeze}.
-Because the CNN is good at handling high-dimensional data through the concept of weight sharing, it is also becoming one of the promising tools to analyse fluid flows \citep{KL2020,HLC2019,GKO2020}.
+In particular, various efforts on CNN-based image classification can now be widely seen such as ResNet~\cite{Simonyan2015}, GoogLeNet~\cite{szegedy2015going}, and SENet~\cite{hu2018squeeze}.
+Because CNN is good at handling high-dimensional data through the concept of weight sharing, it is also becoming one of the promising tools to analyze fluid flows~\cite{KL2020,HLC2019,GKO2020,matsuo2021supervised,2021wallmodel}.

-A CNN is generally consisted with several types of layers, i.e., convolutional layer, pooling layer, and up-sampling layer, as illustrated in figure \ref{fig:CNN_operation}$(a)$ with an example of CNN autoencoder.
-A main operation of CNN is performed at the convolutional layer which extracts spatial features of input data through filter operations, as presented in figure \ref{fig:CNN_operation}$(b)$.
-A fundamental operation of convolutional layer shown in figure \ref{fig:CNN_operation}$(b)$ is taking a summation of an Hadamard product of an arbitrary portion of input data and a filter $h$.
+A CNN typically consists of several types of layers, i.e., convolutional layer, pooling layer, and up-sampling layer, as illustrated in figure~\ref{fig:CNN_operation}$(a)$ with an example of CNN autoencoder.
+A main operation of CNN is performed at the convolutional layer which extracts spatial features of input data through filter operations, as presented in figure~\ref{fig:CNN_operation}$(b)$.
+A fundamental operation of convolutional layer shown in figure~\ref{fig:CNN_operation}$(b)$ is taking a summation of an Hadamard product of an arbitrary portion of input data and a filter $h$.
 Output data of a convolutional layer $q^{(s)}$ can be expressed as,